xomvio/prefligit/README.md

 ## Usage

-This tool is designed to be a drop-in replacement for the original pre-commit tool, so you can use it with your existing configurations and hooks.
+This tool is designed to be a drop-in alternative for the original pre-commit tool, so you can use it with your existing configurations and hooks.

 Please refer to the [official documentation](https://pre-commit.com/) for more information on how to configure and use pre-commit.